 As Orest mentioned, we are now observing the 40th anniversary of the Ukrainian Helsinki Monitoring Group.
 And so 40 years and one day ago, at a press conference in Moscow, Ukrainian writer and philosopher Mykola Rudenko announced about establishment of the Ukrainian Helsinki Monitoring Group.
-In two hours, his Kyiv apartment - windows in his Kyiv apartment were broken with stones and bricks.
+In two hours, windows in his Kyiv apartment were broken with stones and bricks.
 He then joked: this is how KGB salutes establishment of the Ukrainian Helsinki Group.
-And it is truly inspiring how these brave men and women, writers, philosophers, how much they contributed to the cause and how much they helped to bring down one of the evil empires - one of the most evil empires in the world, the Soviet Union, and how much they helped to restore the independence of Ukraine.
+And it is truly inspiring how these brave men and women, writers, philosophers, how much they contributed to the cause and how much they helped to bring down one of the most evil empires in the world, the Soviet Union, and how much they helped to restore the independence of Ukraine.